Iowa sues Biden administration for citizenship status of over 2,000 registered voters

 Some individuals in Iowa had registered to vote or voted before identifying themselves as noncitizens to the DOT, so Pate’s office sent those names to law enforcement and Bird’s office for investigation and potential prosecution.
 But Pate’s critics have said even those individuals might be wrongly identified as noncitizens since the DOT data has proven unreliable.

-Another 74 ballots were rejected, according to the Register, mostly because those individuals did not return to prove their citizenship status.
+Another 74 ballots were rejected, according to the Register, mostly because those people did not return to prove their citizenship status.

 The majority of the people on Pate’s list did not vote in the 2024 election, according to the Register’s data from county auditors.